luijkr/blog/_posts/2023-11-03-ask-databricks-monitoring-workflows.md

 ## 🤷 Comparing Workflows monitoring with competitors' features

-**Databricks Workflows are designed to be user-friendly, offering a low-code approach for both technical and non-technical users**.
+Databricks Workflows are designed to be **user-friendly**, offering a **low-code** approach for both technical and non-technical users.
 They can be created entirely through the UI.
 I’m addition, Workflows offers flexibility with JSON, YAML.
 A Python SDK for those who prefer a Python-based approach will be available soon, similar to Airflow.
 This approach aims to cater to the diverse preferences of different users within a data team, ensuring everyone can work comfortably within their chosen interface.

 ## 📈 Effectively analyzing and monitoring Databricks Workflow performance

-**For historical analysis and monitoring workflows in Databricks, system tables are an excellent option.** While external integrations with tools like DataDog and Splunk are possible, they can be more challenging to set up due to data transfer issues, cost, and networking complexities.
+For historical analysis and monitoring workflows in Databricks, **[system tables](https://docs.databricks.com/en/administration-guide/system-tables/index.html){:target="_blank"} are an excellent option**.
+While external integrations with tools like DataDog and Splunk are possible, they can be more challenging to set up due to data transfer issues, cost, and networking complexities.
 Databricks focuses on native ease of use and efficient data transfer to cater to specific use cases and streamline the monitoring process.

 ## 🖥️ Monitoring data quality